cosmos/interchain-security-gravity/README.md

 ### Prerequisites

 - Ensure a list of validators can be found at the root dir named `validators.json`
-- Install binary of chain in question and join their mainnet (statesync using snapsnots is recommended)
-- In order to allow for smooth functioning of this script a GRANTEE needs to be configured
+- In order to allow for smooth functioning of this script an authz GRANTEE needs to be configured

 This key requires the following permissions